mynah22/Homelab-Guides/pfSenseMyUsage.md

     - It also routes traffic between LANs
 2. Firewall
     - determine if / what packets are allowed to route between interfaces
+    - used to create robust, secure, and segmented networks
 3. DNS server
     - pfSense is proving name resolution services on all of my interfaces
     - I am blocking ads at the dns level (see [installed packages](#packages-installed))